marinejesshughes/Hughes_MS285_Project/README.md

 **Model**

 I want to use the diet proportions to determine what season that sample was collected in (spring, summer, winter, or fall) and so, my prediction, or output of the model, will be a season.
-Because there are four seasons/classifiers, KNN is useful because it separates data into multiple classes and can therefore predict all four classes with just one model, without using a ‘one versus all’ binary classifier.
-In addition, most problems are non-linear, so it is safer to make the assumption that my data are non-linear and start by using a KNN classifier.
+Most problems are non-linear, so it is safer to make the assumption that my data are non-linear and start by using a KNN classifier.
 I will normalize the input features so that one parameter does not bias the results.
 I will include the following features which have been shown to account for variance in the literature: diet composition, with each of the observed prey species in the diet study considered to be one feature; site (with values of Comox and Conwichan Bay); and sex (with values of Female and Male).
 Finally, I will use the Mean Square Error (MSE) loss function which is a way of measuring the number of observations the model misclassified.

 **Analysis**